Begolosamazaref/RAGyverse/README.md

 ## Project Overview

 RAGyverse creates a seamless bridge between virtual reality and document analysis by allowing users to:
-- Upload and process documents (PDFs, text files)
+- Upload and process documents (PDFs)
 - Ask questions about the documents using natural voice
 - Receive AI-generated responses with voice synthesis
 - Experience an immersive 3D avatar that responds with synchronized lip movements